reactjs/react.dev/content/docs/hooks-custom.md

   const isRecipientOnline = useFriendStatus(recipientID);
 ```

 This lets us know whether the *currently selected* friend is online.
-If we pick a different friend and update the `recipientID` state variable, our `useFriendStatus` Hook will unsubscribe from the previously selected friend, and subscribe to the status of the newly selected one.
+If we pick a different friend and update the `recipientID` state variable, our `useFriendStatus` Hook will unsubscribe from the previously selected friend and subscribe to the status of the newly selected one.

 ## `useYourImagination()` {#useyourimagination}